 What are you working on right now?

 Currently I’ve been continuing to explore the slab dropping process, through different applications.
-I recently installed two large installations of “slab dropped” cactus paddles.
-Most recently, Ive been playing with clays breaking point.
-Utilising the gravity and weight involved in the slab dropping process as a means of tearing the clay at the point of most stress.
+I’ve created large installations of “slab dropped” cactus paddles.
+Developed a body of sculptural work titled Cubes, which applies a combination of hand building and slab dropping.
+And most recently, I’ve been playing with clays breaking point.
+Utilizing the gravity and weight involved in the slab dropping process as a means of tearing the clay at the point of most stress.
 With these experimentations, I’ve begun refining and designing wall hanging vessels for plants to grow in.
 Over time the plants will stretch for light and use the torn hole created by the process to access it, as if the plant has broken through the ceramic.

 What kind of materials do you use and where do you get them from?